 Arrowhead Park Association

-Each month, the APA features one randomly chosen member; this month The Pinnacle.
+Each month, the APA features one randomly chosen member; Tomahawk Development has been chosen for November.
 We hope you can use these brief overviews to learn more about your neighbors and reach out to network and create relationships that help you grow your businesses.

 Tomahawk Development goes back to the early days of Arrowhead Park.
 The Anderson family owned much of the land and wanted to be sure that it was developed with thought and care.
 The majority of the Indian Wood Circle section of Arrowhead Park was farmland, with a wooded area, now Eppstein Park, in the center.
 Several businesses had been making investments in the area, pairing together for certain projects.
 At one point these businesses decided to pool their investments and work together.
 Bill Lathrop, Dick Ransom, Virgil Gladieux, Ed Searles, Jim White, Bob Ransom, Chuck King and Mark Rasmus began to develop buildings as a team, more efficiently, with a shared vision.
 In 1986, Tomahawk Development was off and running.
 In the early years, Mark Rasmus ran Tomahawk and was there for most of his life.
 Tomahawk projects spanned the Toledo area, but were primarily focused on Arrowhead Park.
 (The annual APA golf outing is held in his honor.)